hashicorp/terraform-provider-tfe/website/docs/r/organization_token.html.markdown

 ## Import

-Organization tokens can be imported using the `organization name`, e.g.
+Organization tokens can be imported with an ID of `<ORGANIZATION NAME>`.
+For example:

 ```shell
 terraform import tfe_organization_token.test my-org-name